 By now, every digital marketing professional has heard the news about Instagram’s algorithm update.
 But, there’s no need to hit the panic switch (save that for Google’s algorithm changes).
 This is good news!

-“I’m really excited about this update,” said Wesley Farnham, Chief Digital Strategist for The Idea People.
+“I’m really excited about this update,” said Jay Joyce with The Idea People.
 “This is a great opportunity for brands and influencers to gain more traction and visibility within an Instagram user’s feed.”

 When Facebook purchased Instagram in 2012, it was only a matter of time before they made changes to make the platform more profitable and brand-friendly, and now they're making that step.

 The algorithm will abandon the chronological nature of user’s feeds.
 Instead, posts at the top of the feed will be ones that are most relevant to the user based off their habits.
 "If the user frequently likes photos or videos from a certain account, that account's content is much more likely to be visible," added Joyce.

 Posts won’t be omitted, they’ll still be there, but in a different order than the time they were created.

 According to Instagram, an average of 70 percent of content in a person’s feed is never seen.
 This means a user may miss out on pictures or videos they care about.
 The example Instagram used in their news release was, “if your favorite musician shares a video from last night’s concert, it will be waiting for you when you wake up.”

 This is likely to cause engagement to increase as well as frequency of visits to the app.